fernandoqueiroz/authentic/README.md

 Features
 - Token Service for grant type client_credentials, password, refresh_token and authorization_code
 - Services for management Applications
-- Services for management Users
+- Services for management Users (*Partial)
-- Services for management Tokens with introspect and token_keys
+- Services for management Tokens with introspect and token_keys (*Partial)
 - Automatic database creation scripts for MySQL

 # contribute